 Prime location, large projects

-Lake’s projects are located in the Lithium Triangle, the prime location globally for low cost lithium production from large projects.
+Lake’s projects are located in the Lithium Triangle, the prime location globally for low cost lithium production from large projects, with Lake’s four projects encompassing 2,200 sq km.
 The Kachi Project covers 70,000 ha (170,000 acres) over a salt lake south of Livent’s lithium operation, with a large indicated and inferred resource of 4.4 Mt LCE (Indicated 1.0Mt, Inferred 3.4Mt).

 A pre-feasibility study (PFS) on Kachi by a tier 1 engineering firm has shown the potential for a large, long-life low-cost operation, with competitive production costs at the lower end of the cost curve similar to current lithium brine producers.